bwlewis/crosstool/README.md

 # Crosstool: A Generic Control Widget for Crosstalk

-Create widgets that send control information ("transmitter"), for example from sliders or other HTML elements.
-Or widgets that receive information from crosstalk apps ("receiver").
-Both of those applications use uni-directional communication unlike most other crosstalk widgets.
+Create widgets that send control information, for example from sliders or other HTML elements ("transmitters").
+Or make widgets that receive information from crosstalk apps ("receivers").
+Transmitters and receivers use one-sided communication unlike most other crosstalk widgets.
 Or transceive and optionally transcode key information from one crosstalk group to another ("transceiver").